-We teamed up with Fanheart3 at the 2019 Venice Film Festival and interviewed Loveseat director Kiira Benzing and cast members Sam Kebede, Jenn Harris and Jonathan David Martin on their entertaining, insightful and thoroughly original VR Theatre Performance.
+At 2019 Venice Film Festival, Loud and Clear and Fanheart3 interviewed Loveseat director Kiira Benzing and cast members Sam Kebede, Jenn Harris and Jonathan David Martin.

 Part-story and part-interaction between virtual and real worlds, Loveseat gives a whole new meaning to Virtual Reality by doing something that no one has ever done before.
 By enabling different kinds of audiences to connect with each other in a space that is made of both stunning VR graphics and compelling live performances, this impressive “Virtual Theatre Performance” gives us a one-of-a-kind experience that is as enjoyable as it is genuinely endearing and surprisingly meaningful.

 This groundbreaking VR installation comes in the form of a talk show in which “two lonely, ordinary people” are chosen to compete for the love of an empty armchair, which stands to represent their Perfect Partner.
 No VR gear is necessary to join this very special reality show, and yet the experience is as immersive and virtual as they come.
 In this entertaining and moving story, everything happens live and has been carefully constructed to give us what can only be described as a play disguised as a Virtual Reality experience that takes place on a whole new kind of stage.

 “It’s like the movie Avatar, but if the cast was in the theatre with you”Sam Kebede (“The Host”)

 We had the chance to experience Loveseat at the 2019 Venice Film Festival, and we joined forces with our friends at Fanheart3 to bring you a very special interview.
-Fanheart3 is a cultural association which is very close to our heart, as not only does it celebrate fan culture, but it is in charge of three official collateral Awards of the Venice Film Festival itself (click here to read all about it!).
+Fanheart3 is a cultural association which is very close to our heart, as not only does it celebrate fan culture, but it is in charge of three official collateral Awards of the Venice Film Festival itself (Read all about it at Fanheart3!).

 Fanheart3 President Agnese Pietrobon and myself interviewed director Kiira Benzing and cast members Sam Kebede, Jenn Harris and Jonathan David Martin on Loveseat: here’s what they told us on their impressive Virtual Reality experience.